poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_array_delete.md

 ### Options

 ```
-  -a, --array-name string   Name of the array to delete
+  -a, --array-name string   The name of the array to delete
-      --force               Execute this command without confirmation
+      --force               Force to delete this array.
   -h, --help                help for delete
 ```

 ### Options inherited from parent commands

 ```
-      --debug         Print response for debug
+      --debug         Print response for debug.
-      --fs string     Field separator for the output (default "|")
+      --fs string     Field separator for the output. (default "|")
-      --ip string     Set IPv4 address to PoseidonOS for this command (default "127.0.0.1")
+      --ip string     Set IPv4 address to PoseidonOS for this command. (default "127.0.0.1")
-      --json-req      Print request in JSON form
+      --json-req      Print request in JSON form.
-      --json-res      Print response in JSON form
+      --json-res      Print response in JSON form.
-      --port string   Set the port number to PoseidonOS for this command (default "18716")
+      --port string   Set the port number to PoseidonOS for this command. (default "18716")
-      --unit          Display unit (B, KB, MB, ...) when displaying capacity
+      --unit          Display unit (B, KB, MB, ...) when displaying capacity.
 ```

 ### SEE ALSO